pisv/gethandly.wiki-playground/Step-Two.md

 from the `SOURCE_STRING`).

-The reason for such a contract is that the `buildSourceStructure_` method may be invoked from different framework layers and, depending on the framework configuration, the AST may be already available and can be efficiently reused.
+The reason for such a contract is that the `buildSourceStructure_` method may be invoked from different framework layers and, depending on a framework configuration, the AST may be already available and can efficiently be reused.
 However, Handly is flexible enough to allow for framework configurations where even something like SAX can be used, skipping the AST creation altogether.